vriemer/code-camp-dotsource-02-2022/README.md

 # Basic Code Camp 02/2022

 ## Project Description
-The main goal of this project is to create a static CV-Template.
+The main goal of this project is to create a static CV-Template, add design using CSS and some functionality using JS.

 ### Speaker
 Vladislav Riemer v.riemer@dotsource.de